-Cities of Spain
+Cities in Spain

 A Coruña.
 The Glass City

-CITIES OF THE AUTONOMOUS COMMUNITY OF ANDALUSIA:
+CITIES IN THE AUTONOMOUS COMMUNITY OF ANDALUSIA:

 Autonomous community of Aragon: